 Overall use pattern (manner and area of use): Repellent against mosquitoes and ticks on humans (PT19) for use outdoors and indoors in well ventilated areas.
 Target organisms: Mosquitoes (Culicidae): House mosquitoes - Culex spp.
 Malaria mosquitoes - Anopheles spp.
 Yellow fever mosquitoes - Aedes spp.
-Ticks (Ixodoidea) (not tested against tropical tick species) Category of users: Non-professionals Directions for use including minimum and maximum application rates, application rates per time unit (e.g. number of treatments per day), typical size of application area: Apply carefully sparingly to exposed body parts, divide the product evenly over the skin.
-Frequency: use only once a day (max).
-Potential for release into the environment (yes/no): Yes Potential for contamination of food/feedingstuff (yes/no) No Proposed Label: See SPC Use Restrictions: Do not use on children under 12 years of age.
+Ticks (Ixodoidea) (not tested against tropical tick species) Category of users: Non-professionals Directions for use including minimum and maximum application rates, application rates per time unit (e.g. number of treatments per day), typical size of application area: Apply Care Plus DEET sparingly and carefully to parts of the body that are not covered by clothing, divide the product evenly over the skin Wear long pants and/or long sleeved shirt.
+Keep the spray bottle at least 15 cm from the skin, do not spray directly on the face.
+To protect the face from insect bites, first spray or spread a small quantity of Care Plus DEET onto the palm of the hand and then spread on the face.
+Potential for release into the Frequency: use only once a day (max).
+Potential for release into the Yes environment (yes/no): Potential for contamination of food/feedingstuff (yes/no) No Proposed Label: See SPC Use Restrictions: Do not use on children under 17 years of age.
 Wear long pants and/or long sleeved shirt.
 Apply Care Plus DEET sparingly and carefully to parts of the body that are not covered by clothing.
 Do not apply under clothing.

-- Apply evenly over the skin. - Do not apply to parts of the body that could easily come into contact with the eyes or mouth (such as hands and forearms). - Avoid contact with mucous membranes, eyes, nose (nasal passages) and lips.
-To protect the face from insect bites, first spray or spread a small quantity of Care Plus® DEET onto the palm of the hand and then spread on the face. - Do not apply Care Plus DEET to damaged skin (such as cuts and scratches or sunburn). - Do not apply Care Plus DEET to areas around joints such as behind the knees or inside the elbows where skin folds normally occur. - When used in combination with sun block lotion, apply sun block first then wait 30 minutes before applying Care Plus DEET. - Wash your hands thoroughly with soap and water before eating or drinking. - Application of Care Plus DEET is not advised for sensitive groups such as pregnant and breast feeding women. - Wash the areas of skin that have been treated when protection is no longer needed or if side effects occur. - Do not reuse the container for any other purpose.
+Spread the lotion evenly over the skin.
+Do not apply to parts of the body that could easily come into contact with the eyes or mouth (such as hands and forearms).
+Avoid contact with mucous membranes, eyes, nose (nasal passages) and lips.
+To protect the face from insect bites, first apply or spread a small quantity of Care Plus DEET onto the palm of the hand and then spread on the face.
+Do not apply Care Plus DEET to damaged skin (such as cuts and scratches or sunburn).
+Do not apply Care Plus DEET to areas around joints such as behind the knees or inside the elbows where skin folds normally occur.
+When used in combination with sun block lotion, apply sun block first then wait 30 minutes before applying Care Plus DEET.
+Wash your hands thoroughly with soap and water before eating or drinking.
+Application of Care Plus DEET is not advised for sensitive groups such as pregnant and breast feeding women.
+Wash the areas of skin that have been treated when protection is no longer needed or if side effects occur.
+Do not reuse the container for any other purpose.
 It is preferable to dispose of any remaining product to a waste recycling centre as hazardous waste rather than to domestic waste.